inyokaproject/inyoka/docs/getting_started.rst

   (inyoka)$ git checkout fix/ticket861
   Switched to branch 'fix/ticket861'

-Note: Only change files if you are in the correct branch!
+Note: Only change files if you are on the correct branch!
 You should not change files on *staging* directly.

 Comitting changes
 *****************